Surgeon24/UPorto_Event/EBD/EBD.md

 drop table IF EXISTS event_photo;
 drop table IF EXISTS user_photo;
 DROP TABLE IF EXISTS event;
-DROP TABLE IF EXISTS registered_user;
+DROP TABLE IF EXISTS authorised user;
 DROP TABLE IF EXISTS guests;

 -- Q - questions to the teacher